Installation Guide

 If you see output similar to the following, the installation was successful:

-Lovrabet CLI - Frontend Development Scaffolding
+Lovrabet CLI - Frontend Development Scaffold

 Usage: